-It is recommended that Course Managers share the JCQ Information for Candidates - Coursework Assessment document with students, plus any relevant awarding organisation guidance with students ahead of any assessment taking place. https://www.jcq.org.uk/wp-content/uploads/2021/08/IFC-Coursework\Assessments\2021\v4.pdf
+It is recommended that Course Managers share the JCQ Information for Candidates - Coursework Assessment document with students, plus any relevant awarding organisation guidance with students ahead of any assessment taking place.
+IFC-Coursework Assessments 2025 FINAL.pdf

-4. PROCEDURES
+7. PROCEDURES

-In the event that academic malpractice or misconduct is identified, the Quality team must be notified using the quality@askham-bryan.ac.uk email address.
+- 7.1 In the event that academic malpractice or misconduct is identified, the Quality team must be notified using the quality@askham-bryan.ac.uk email address.
 The Head of Quality will notify the appropriate Awarding Organisation who will advise on the course of action to be taken in line with the JCQ Suspected Malpractice Policies and Procedures.

-Malpractice Mar24 Revision One FINAL.pdf (icq.org.uk)

-In the event that maladministration is identified, the Quality team must be notified using the quality@askham-bryan.ac.uk email address.
+Malpractice Sep24 FINAL.pdf - 7.2 In the event that maladministration is identified, the Quality team must be notified using the quality@askham-bryan.ac.uk email address.
 The Head of Quality will notify the relevant Awarding Organisation to notify them of the potential breach.
-An internal investigation will be conducted by a suitably appointed Manager in line with the Awarding Organisation guidance provided.
+An internal investigation will be conducted by a suitably appointed Manager in line with the Awarding Organisation guidance provided. - 7.3 In the event that a member of staff is investigated against either of the malpractice or maladministration categories, People Services will be informed for awareness only.
+It will remain the responsibility of the Manager appointed by the Awarding Organisation to carry out any internal investigation.
+If it is felt that disciplinary action against the member(s) of staff suspected of maladministration or malpractice is necessary, People Services will be informed and People Services will then become involved in the investigation and the Staff Disciplinary Policy and procedures will apply.

+8. MONITORING AND REVIEW

+8.1 The Assistant Principal (Quality and Performance) assisted with the Head of Quality will maintain oversight of the effectiveness of these arrangements.
+This policy and the implementation arrangements which underpin it will be reviewed every 2 years by the Head of Quality.

-5. RELATED DOCUMENTS
+9. SUPPORTING/RELATED DOCUMENTS

-- Academic misconduct flow chart - Assessment Regulations and Appeals Procedure - FE Admissions Policy and Procedure - JCQ Suspected Malpractice Policies and Procedures - JCQ M1 Report of suspected candidate malpractice - Staff Disciplinary Procedure - Managing and Improving Under Performance Procedure - Positive Behaviour Policy and Procedure
+- Academic misconduct flow chart

+- Assessment Regulations and Appeals Procedure

+- FE Admissions Policy and Procedure

+- JCQ Suspected Malpractice Policies and Procedures

+- JCQ M1 Report of suspected candidate malpractice

+- Staff Disciplinary Procedure

+- Support for Continuing Studies Policy and Procedure

+- Use of Al Policy

+- Whistleblowing Policy